 Civil War Petitions supports the project ‘Conflict, Welfare and Memory during and after the English Civil Wars, 1642–1710’ funded by the Arts and Humanities Research Council.
-The project began in June 2017 and will run until June 2021.
+The project began in June 2017 and will run until October 2022.

-In these petitions, we hear the voices of the ordinary men and women who lived and fought during the English Civil War.
+In these documents, we hear the voices of the ordinary men and women who lived and fought during the English Civil Wars.
 These people tell us how they looked back on their experiences during the Wars and how they coped with its aftermath.
-We can learn about what sort of medical care was made available to injured soldiers and the ingenious ways that the wounded and bereaved negotiated with the authorities for financial relief.
+We can learn about what sort of medical care was made available to injured soldiers, and the ingenious ways that the wounded and bereaved negotiated with the authorities for financial relief.
 We can also discover how those who managed welfare systems responded to the enormous strains of supporting thousands of soldiers and civilians, as well as the relationship between the provision of relief, political considerations and the contested memories of conflict.

-The project team is comprised of academics from the Universities of Leicester, Nottingham, Cardiff and Southampton.
+The project team is comprised of academics from the Universities of Oxford, Nottingham, Cardiff and Southampton.
 Civil War Petitions is maintained by the University of Nottingham’s Information Services department.
 The project is in collaboration with the National Civil War Centre at Newark Museum, Nottinghamshire.

 Civil War Petitions will create an educational section of the site, as well as support a series of annual teachers’ workshops that will take place at the National Civil War Centre.
-The project conference on ‘The Social Memory of the Civil Wars’ will take place in July 2019.
+The project conference on ‘Civil War, Memory and Authority’ took place in July 2019 and was published as Lloyd Bowen and Mark Stoyle (eds), Remembering the English Civil Wars by Routledge in October 2021.
 A five-volume book series of transcriptions of the petitions and certificates is planned with the publisher Taylor and Francis.